dogweather/forkful/content/en/php/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?
-Converting a date to a string means changing a date object into a plain-text format.
-Programmers do it for easy readability, storage, or to format dates for different locales and standards.

 ## How to:
 In PHP, the `date()` function formats a timestamp to a more readable string.
 The `DateTime` object serves a similar purpose with its `format()` method.
 Here's how they look in practice: